 \subsection{Generating Exploits}

 Mayhem (as of the time the initial literature was published) can identify and generate exploits for any ``instruction-pointer overwrite'' and format string attacks.
-It generates an exportability formula whenever it's exploitable properties are violated.
+It generates an exploitable formula whenever its exploitable properties are violated.
 These properties are a symbolic tainted instruction pointer, which corresponds to a buffer overflow and a symbolic format string which corresponds with a format string attack \cite{Cha2012}.